THERE ARE NO SMALL CASES

 Strong and Experienced Advocacy

 Michelle S. Fernandes has been exclusively practicing criminal defence law for several years.
 She has defended clients facing a range of charges from murder, drug trafficking and sexual assault to fraud under $5,000.
-From jury trials in the Superior Court of Justice to judge alone trials in the Ontario Court of Justice, she has successfully represented her clients over the years and helped them through this difficult period in their life.
+From jury trials in the Superior Court of Justice to judge alone trials in the lower courts, she has successfully represented her clients over the years and helped them through this difficult period in their life.
+Her practice has expanded to Saskatoon and across the province of Saskatchewan.

 Clients want their matter dealt with as swiftly and painlessly as possible.
 That’s why her first priority is to zealously advocate for you every step of the way as your case moves through the criminal justice system.
 Working with you early on and throughout your matter ensures your charges have the best chance of being withdrawn, or stayed early on, before a trial date is ever set.